 Well established agencies have both marketing and technical team members.
 They work together all the time, and agencies also deal with both technical and non-technical companies.
 It’s essential to speak the correct language to the group you are talking to, in addition, it’s vital to facilitate conversations between the departments as many times IT teams use words or concepts that marketers don’t know or understand.
 When an agency can clarify points during an interview or translate the requirements to non-technical team members, then the project can move along smoothly and quickly.

-Trust in any relationship is key.
+Trust in any relationship is key, especially when you are providing technical consulting.
 Most likely, when you are introduced to an IT team, they will be skeptical.
 Remember that it’s their job to protect and support the company’s technology systems.
 They need to be convinced that the solution is required and that the vendor selected will not cause more problems for them in the future.
 Throughout your communication with IT, your agency should reassure them by demonstrating their expertise and providing proof that they can do the work at the expected level.
 We work hard at sharing our experience with similar implementations and the challenges that came with those implementations, as well as how we solve any issues that are raised.

 Having phone calls is excellent to determine if, at a high level, you are on the same page.
 Once that call is over, your agency should create a written plan.
 It should communicate the method and approach.
 Agreements made on a phone call are tricky.
 Sometimes they are forgotten entirely, and small details are lost, different attendees had different thoughts about the implementation, etc. Create a clear, written plan, and be ready to discuss and negotiate.